molivajimenez22/Pewlett-Hackard-Analysis/README.md

 [Complete Raw Data - Employees Retiring by Title (no duplicates)](https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Data/unique_titles.csv)

 ### Role Type Forecast
-THis list highlights the types of roles that PH needs to prepare to start hiring for as it counts the employees ready for retirement and filters based on role.
+This list highlights the types of roles that PH needs to prepare to start hiring for as it counts the employees ready for retirement and filters based on role.

  <p align="center" width="100%">
     <img width="40%" src="https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Resources/retiring_titles.png">